Specifies whether assemblies loaded from remote sources should be granted full trust in .NET Framework 4 and later.

-In the .NET Framework version 3.5 and earlier versions, if you loaded an assembly from a remote location, the assembly would run partially trusted with a grant set that depended on the zone in which it was loaded.
-For example, if you loaded an assembly from a website, it was loaded into the Internet zone and granted the Internet permission set.
-In other words, it executed in an Internet sandbox.
-If you try to run that assembly in the .NET Framework 4 and later versions, an exception is thrown; you must either explicitly create a sandbox for the assembly (see How to: Run Partially Trusted Code in a Sandbox), or run it in full trust.
+In the .NET Framework 3.5 and earlier versions, if you load an assembly from a remote location, code in the assembly runs in partial trust with a grant set that depends on the zone from which it is loaded.
+For example, if you load an assembly from a website, it is loaded into the Internet zone and granted the Internet permission set.
+In other words, it executes in an Internet sandbox.

-true, an exception is thrown under the following conditions:
+true, a FileLoadException is thrown under the either of the following conditions:

 The sandboxing behavior of the current domain is different from its behavior in the .NET Framework 3.5.
 This requires CAS policy to be disabled, and the current domain not to be sandboxed.